wrboyce/ios-shortcuts/README.md

 caffeine and water consumption from all the brews I drink.
 Logs 44mg caffine and 400ml water in Health.

+## EmojiDial

+Categorised speed dial, presents a list of emojis and labels then searches for contacts with the selected emoji in their "notes" field, then offers a choice of call/facetime/message.

 ## Export Shortcuts

 I use this shortcut to get my `.shortcut` files out of the app and into git.